Freaky128/Game/README.md

 Hi guys,
 This is a 2D semi top down pokemon like game me a mate are developing.
-It is written in C++ using the Simple Directmedia Layer (SDL) API library.
+It is written in C++ using the Simple Directmedia Layer (SDL) API libraries.
 The game utilises a simple engine I've written from scratch.
 The end goal is a fully developed expansive game, the premise of which is a pokemon like game but instead of pokemon, it's real animals, ecosystems and enviroments.
 The code is a tad messy at the moment and isn't noted but feel free to have a look around.